szaumoor/ZSTweaks/ZSTweaks/readme.md

 ### I'm seeing a warning for the first component I install, but I'm sure it's working as expected

 My mod runs a bunch of scripts before installing the first component (whichever it might be), including scripts that fix a fair amount of issues and inconsistencies in the game, and problems with previously-installed mods.
 If you see a warning, it's possible you've found a problem there.
 Report it to me, preferably on my Discord server.

+### How do I fine tune my experience and change what the components do?

+All the information you need is in the ZSTweaks/configurations folder.
+Follow instructions and change things in any way you prefer.

 ## Credits